By Roland Munera — Medellín local, lifelong fútbol fan, and your guide to experiencing this city the way it was meant to be.

 If Neutral:

-• Consider wearing Colombia national team gear as a neutral alternative
+- Consider wearing the Colombia national team gear as a neutral alternative

 Most importantly, once you’ve chosen your section, dress accordingly.
 Wearing Nacional colors in DIM sections (or vice versa) is strongly discouraged.